-Each applicant must provide at least one mock-up example indicating how the applicant anticipates using the ITA emblem in the course of the project.
+Each applicant must provide at least one mock-up example indicating how it anticipates using the ITA emblem in the course of the project.
 Use of the ITA emblem is a graphic reminder that the project is backed by a partnership with ITA.
 The example will help secure formal clearance for use of the emblem by applicants that are selected for MDCP awards.
-An example of the proposed use of the ITA emblem is available at trade.gov/mdcp.
+An example of the proposed use of the ITA emblem is available in the mock application at trade.gov/mdcp/apply.